anandsingh3996/anandsingh.chauhan/content/authors/admin/_index.md

     summary: |
       CPI: 9.43/10.0

-      'Thesis on Peer-to-Peer Energy Trading: Hardware and Software Integration.
+      Thesis on Peer-to-Peer Energy Trading: Hardware and Software Integration.
 Supervised by Prof. Naran Pindoriya.
 Presented papers at 1 conferences, 1 under review, and filed 1 Patent.
-My Masters thesis has been recongnised as Grid-India Power Systems Award (1 of the fifteen recipients).'
+My Masters thesis has been recongnised as Grid-India Power Systems Award (1 of the fifteen recipients).

   - area: B.E. in Electrical Engineering
     institution: L.D.
 College of Engineering